 InjectAbility® Institute loves to be involved in research as well as education.
-The peer reviewed journal that Nurse Leslie writes and edits for the Journal of Aesthetic Nursing recently published an article dispelling myths surrounding post treatment instructions for BTX-A. #WellnessWednesday
+The peer reviewed journal that Nurse Leslie writes and edits for, the Journal of Aesthetic Nursing recently published an article dispelling myths surrounding post treatment instructions for Botox. #WellnessWednesday

 a.
 The uptake of BTX-A in the muscle cells is temperature dependent, and the reduction in temperature reduces the uptake, thus decreasing the effects of BTX-A (Pirazzini et al, 2017).